Please note, this post may contain affiliate links. Visit Devine Fairytale’s Disclosure Policy for more details.

 The Graceland Mansion Tour

-The Graceland mansion tour is the highlight of any visit.
+The Graceland mansion tour is the highlight of your visit.
 As you step through the front door, you’re immediately transported back to the 1970s.
 The tour is self-guided and enhanced with an audio guide narrated by John Stamos, featuring commentary from Elvis and his daughter, Lisa Marie Presley.

 The Stairway

 Upon entering Graceland, one of the first things you’ll notice is the grand staircase leading to the second floor.
 While visitors aren’t allowed to tour the upstairs area, the staircase itself is an iconic feature.
-It’s easy to imagine Elvis descending these stairs, ready to greet guests or head out for a performance.
-The mirrored walls surrounding the staircase add a touch of glamour, reflecting the grandeur of the home.

 The Living Room